UNISvalbard/Geo-UAV/_sources/content/lessons/data_acquisition/data_acquisition.md

 An alternative is the use of [GCPs](https://unisvalbard.github.io/Geo-SfM/content/lessons/l2/gcps.html) measured in the field, which can supplement or replace exterior orientation measurements.
 However, this method requires time-consuming field measurements that must be done with great care to ensure the highest possible accuracy in determining the position of the points.

 ## Choice of outcrop
 To be a valuable resource for studying, an ideal outcrop should be geologically interesting.
 Virtual outcrops can be quite vast and include overhangs and narrow canyons.
 When flying a UAV in these environments, it is essential to be extremely careful not to crash your UAV against the cliffs.
-Larger outcrops are typically flown in segments and pieced together, either when the models are built or can be collected as separate models and combined later.
+Larger outcrops are typically flown in segments and pieced together, either when the models are built or can be collected as separate models and combined later {cite:t}`howell2021acquisition`.

 For those who are new to acquisition campaigns, it is recommended to start with a small and compact outcrop for the first flights and gradually work up to more challenging locations.
 A reasonable size to begin with is around 200-300 meters long and up to 30 meters high.
 This way, you can always fly within line of sight and never exceed 120 meters in height.